Drug lord: Miguel Ángel Félix Gallardo

-Pablo Escobar Gaviria
+Pablo Emilio Escobar Gaviria

 Pablo Emilio Escobar Gaviria (December 1, 1949 – December 2, 1993) was a Colombian drug overlord.
 Often referred to as the "World's Greatest Outlaw", Escobar was perhaps the most elusive cocaine trafficker to have ever existed.
 He is considered the 'King of Cocaine' and is known as the lord of all drug lords.
 In 1989, Forbes magazine declared Escobar as the seventh-richest man in the world, with an estimated personal fortune of US$30 billion.
 In 1986, he attempted to enter Colombian politics.
 It is said that Pablo Escobar once burnt two million dollars in cash to keep his daughter warm while on the run.
-Escobar was the boss of the famous Medellin Cartel, the most powerful drug empire to exist and is said to have had over twice the power and money as their rivals, the Cali Cartel.
-Pablo was known as paisa Robin Hood, for his contributions to the poor, but was also known for murdering anyone who got in his way.
-It took hundreds of thousands of men to kill him, and finally on 2 December, Search Bloc killed Pablo on a rooftop.
+Escobar was the boss of the famous Medellín Cartel, the most powerful drug empire to exist and is said to have had over twice the power and money of their rivals, the Cali Cartel.
+Pablo was known as Paisa Robin Hood, for his contributions to the poor, but was also known for murdering anyone who got in his way.
+His carrot-and-stick strategy of bribing public officials in the Colombian government, and sending hitmen to murder the ones who rejected his bribes, came to be known as "silver or lead" or "money or bullets".
+When the Colombian government launched a manhunt for Escobar, it needed assistance from the DEA, the CIA, the Cali Cartel, and Los Pepes.
+On December 2, Search Bloc killed Escobar on a rooftop.